MaximePi/project_NPM3D/README.md

-#projet NPM3D project_NPM3D
+Projet NPM3D MVA :
 ZEDDOUN Adnan, PIETRANTONI Maxime

+Packages used : Pytorch, sklearn, numpy, h5py, os

-Original code can be found at : https://github.com/WangYueFt/dgcnn/pytorch, credit for ready ply function used in utils.py goes to https://github.com/HuguesTHOMAS/KPConv/blob/master/utils/ply.py
+Original code can be found at : https://github.com/WangYueFt/dgcnn/pytorch, credit for read ply function used in utils.py goes to https://github.com/HuguesTHOMAS/KPConv/blob/master/utils/ply.py

+Everything not mentioned previously was written by ourselves.
 We implemented our modifications and additions directly on the original script when it was possible.
-Everything not mentioned previously was written by ourselves.